A Little Help for a Friend

-A friend recently asked me to suggest a good book or two on prayer.
-I decided it might be worth a blog post with a few thoughts on the subject sprinkled about.
+A friend once asked me to suggest a good book or two on prayer.
+I decided it might be worth a blog post with a few thoughts on the subject sprinkled throughout.

 This first list is primarily books of prayers.
 I once heard Peter Kreeft say the prayers of those who have gone before us can be very useful to our own prayer lives.
 I know I have found that to be particularly true in my own prayer life.
 I have a number of books, filled with prayers, that I read regularly.
 Like anything else, it would be easy to read these prayers only in a rote fashion and gain nothing from them.
 However, I usually pray before I read these prayers asking the Lord to make them my very own.
 Furthermore, I often use these written prayers of others as "jumping off" places for my own prayers.
 Consequently, very often I will wander from the prayer I'm reading as I feel the Spirit move me to pray my own thoughts and words.